LambdaTest/nightwatch-selenium-sample/README.md

 );
 ```

 2. Next, we write our test to open google.com and search Lambdatest on it.
-Then we compare if the heading of th search matchs the expected output.
+Then we compare if the heading of the search matchs the expected output.

 ```
 module.exports = {